ansible/ansible/docsite/rst/playbooks_roles.rst

 (In addition to the explicitly passed-in parameters, all variables from the vars section are also available for use here as well.)

-Playbooks can include other playbooks too, but that's mentioned in a later section.

 .. note::
    As of 1.0, task include statements can be used at arbitrary depth.